nareshv00/Financial-Options-Evaluation/README.md

 ##Using the Stock Option valuation Application ########################

+##Put this Rcode in r command line or R Studio

+runGitHub("Financial-Options-Evaluation", "nareshv00")

 ###Types of Option
 Call Option :  It provides the holder the right to purchase a stock at a specific price(strike price), for a certain period.
 Eg :Shares of Nike are selling for $130 on July 18, 2018 (recall the stock is at $117 today, 10/28/2016), and it will cost us $12 to buy an option today.